-Expressions are widely used while designing reports, for example to retrieve, calculate, display, group, sort, filter, and parameterize the data in a report.
+Expressions are widely used while designing reports, for example, to retrieve, calculate, display, group, sort, filter, and parameterize the data in a report.
 Expressions provide great flexibility to control the content, style, and behavior of your reports.
-Expressions use the Telerik Reporting's built-in scripting language and are saved in the report definition.
+Expressions use Telerik Reporting's built-in scripting language and are saved in the report definition.
 When the report runs, the report processor evaluates the expressions and substitutes the expression results for the property values.

 To see evaluated expression values in a report, preview the report.

 Parameters can be used with expressions to provide additional flexibility for changing the content and appearance of a report.

 Expressions begin with an equal